DanielRuf/NinjaFirewall/ninjafirewall/readme.txt

 * It is now possible to send notifications and alerts to multiple recipients (see "Event Notifications > Contact email").
 * After each scan, "File Check" will always keep the list of the previous changes rather than deleting it.
 * Updates log is sorted in reverse order.
-* [WP+ edition] Whitelisted and blacklisted IPs are sorted using "natural order" algorithm in the "Access Control" page.
+* [WP+ Edition] Whitelisted and blacklisted IPs are sorted using "natural order" algorithm in the "Access Control" page.
-* [WP+ edition] Updated IPv4/IPv6 GeoIP databases.
+* [WP+ Edition] Updated IPv4/IPv6 GeoIP databases.
 * Updated security rules.

 = 1.4.2 =